Scaling Laws for Moral Machine Judgment in Large Language Models: Discussion

 Several limitations warrant consideration.
 Our evaluation uses Euclidean distance between model and human AMCE vectors as the primary alignment metric.
 While this metric provides mathematical rigor and enables quantitative comparison across models, the relationship between distance reductions and practical improvements in real-world moral judgment quality remains to be empirically validated.
 Future work should complement distance-based metrics with human evaluations to establish the practical significance of observed improvements.

 Model size correlates with multiple factors including computational budget, architectural sophistication, and advances in training methodology.
 While our mixed-effects analyses control for model family and temporal trends in model development, fully isolating the causal effect of scale from all correlated factors requires controlled experiments that are impractical at the scale of contemporary LLMs.
-Training data for most models is not publicly disclosed, making it impossible to assess whether Moral Machine scenarios appeared in pretraining corpora, though the consistency of scaling patterns across models from different organizations suggests systematic relationships rather than memorization artifacts.
+Training data for most models is not publicly disclosed, making it impossible to assess whether Moral Machine scenarios appeared in pretraining corpora.
+However, our evaluation scenarios were systematically generated by combining nine moral factors across multiple levels, producing a combinatorial space that is effectively infinite and thus unlikely to have been encountered verbatim in pretraining data.
+Simple memorization of specific scenario outcomes would therefore be insufficient to explain the observed scaling patterns.
+Furthermore, the consistency of scaling patterns across models from different organizations suggests systematic relationships rather than memorization artifacts.

 Our evaluation focuses on life-death dilemmas from the Moral Machine framework, representing one aspect of moral reasoning.
 We selected this framework because its preference-based evaluation approach, rather than correct-answer classification, reduces the risk of data contamination from training corpora while enabling measurement of spontaneous moral intuitions.
 Whether similar scaling relationships exist for other ethical dimensions such as fairness, autonomy, and virtue ethics remains an important future direction.
-The Moral Machine dataset predominantly reflects preferences from participants in Western countries, and cross-cultural validation~\cite{vida2024decoding,jin2024language} is essential to assess the generalizability of our findings across diverse value systems.
+The Moral Machine dataset predominantly reflects preferences from participants in Western countries, and the alignment metric used in this study refers specifically to correspondence with this aggregate preference distribution rather than to any universal moral standard.
+Scaling relationships observed here may therefore differ if models were evaluated against specific cultural or regional moral sub-clusters.
+Cross-cultural validation~\cite{vida2024decoding,jin2024language} is essential to assess the generalizability of our findings across diverse value systems.
 Finally, different prompting strategies might yield quantitatively different relationships~\cite{oh2025robustness,kim2025exploring}, though we expect directional trends to remain consistent.

 Despite the limitations discussed above, our results indicate that computational scale represents an important factor in moral alignment.
 The observed power-law relationship provides empirical evidence that model size systematically predicts alignment with human moral preferences, suggesting that human-aligned moral capabilities emerge with computational scale.
 These findings offer initial quantitative insights for AI governance \cite{dafoe2018ai,batool2025ai} and inform risk assessment in deploying AI systems \cite{novelli2024taking,novelli2024ai} requiring value-based judgments.